CARE International: Networks and partnerships

-As well, CARE is a member of a number of networks aiming to improve the quality and coordination of humanitarian aid: The Emergency Capacity Building Project, The Consortium of British Humanitarian Agencies, the Active Learning Network for Accountability and Performance in Humanitarian Action, the Steering Committee for Humanitarian Response, the International Council for Voluntary Agencies, and the INGO Accountability Charter.
-CARE also regularly engages in joint advocacy campaigns with other major NGOs.
-The Global Campaign for Climate Change Action is one example.
+Also, CARE is a member of a number of networks aiming to improve the quality and coordination of humanitarian aid: The Emergency Capacity Building Project, The Consortium of British Humanitarian Agencies, the Active Learning Network for Accountability and Performance in Humanitarian Action, the Steering Committee for Humanitarian Response, the International Council for Voluntary Agencies, and the INGO Accountability Charter.
+CARE also regularly engages in joint advocacy campaigns with other major NGOs, such as The Global Campaign for Climate Change Action.